thomasms/physicstom.com/content/blog/fortranlinkedlist/index.md

 end module linked_list_m
 ```

 A linked list is made of nodes, and each node then points to the next node (we are covering just a singly linked list here) and the node contains a value.
-If I find the time I will create a diagram ofor illustration purposes.
+If I find the time I will create a diagram for illustration purposes.
 For this we need to use pointers since we need to point to some object/data in memory.
 Pointers in Fortran are not quite the same as pointers in other languages i.e. C/C++, but as with all pointers we must protect ourselves and Fortran is no different.

 We start by making a small type that wraps a generic pointer (an unlimited polymorphic pointer) to hold the address of the value of the node, and a pointer of the node type to point to the next item in the list.
 We aptly name this type - <b>LinkedListNode</b>.